 The TGG is managed with both traditional and contemporary horticultural practices.
 These include pruning, coppicing (cutting a plant back to the ground), hand weeding, irrigating, and burning.

 Hand digging is used to harvest certain plant materials.
 No chemical pesticides are used in the garden.
 Fire is one of the best management tools because many native species are well adapted to frequent natural events.

+This garden is guided by the TGG Steering Committee.
+The committee members include Native American practitioners from several tribes and CCC staff.
 Guided by traditional management methods of California’s Native Americans, this garden grows from the work of many hands.
-A deep-rooted regard for the land and natural beauty of this area drives the work of the Steering Committee for the garden.
-This group, comprised of CCC staff and practitioners form more than a dozen different tribes, directs the planning, implementation, and ongoing growth of the Tending and Gathering Garden.
+Deep-rooted regard for the land and natural beauty of this area drives the work of the Steering Committee for the garden.

 Celia Herrera Rodriguez describes her latest art project, created at the Cache Creek Nature Preserve.
 Celia is a Native American visual artist and educator at UC Santa Barbara.

 Her Grandmother’s Baskets

 Pam Gonzales shares her memories about growing up in traditional Wintun territory.